Scroll to see more

 Community

-The community merges two ideas: The user’s profile and their friend communities.
-The user's profile serves as the starting point.
-It's a standard profile displaying badges and groups.
-Clicking on badges reveals a detailed view of the rewards.The group page presents information about friends in your circles.
-You can view weekly leaderboards and add new friends as you continue playing.
+The user's profile serves as the starting point, presenting a standard view with badges and groups.
+Clicking on badges reveals a detailed view of the rewards, while the group page provides information about friends in your circles.
+You can also view weekly leaderboards and add new friends as you continue playing.

 Gameboard

-The gameplay of the app revolves on the concept of Koins and Badges.
-As mentioned before, Koins could be earned while playing games.
+The gameplay of the app revolves on the concept of "Koins" and Badges.
+As mentioned before, "Koins" could be earned while playing games.

-Popups serve as significant notifications to guide you to the games.
-Additionally, there's a button for daily assessments, which provide children the opportunity to earn substantial Koins.
+The game board displays both the daily game and completed games from previous days.
+Popups serve as significant notifications, guiding you to the games.
+Additionally, there's a button for daily assessments, offering children the opportunity to earn substantial "Koins."

 Conclusions

-The current MVP
+The current MVP and reflections

-We're in the process of involving a developer and game designer to ensure our concept translates well into the games.
-We've already got a coder working on backend code to recognize speech patterns and impediments.
+We're in the process of involving a developer and game designer to ensure that our concept translates well into the games.
+We've already engaged a coder working on backend code to recognize speech patterns and impediments.
 However, we're still seeking a coder for comprehensive coding and game development.
-We've identified potential candidates and plan to approach investors once these screens are shared with them.

-The next steps involve presenting these screens to investors.
+We've identified potential candidates and plan to approach investors once these screens are shared with them.The next steps involve presenting these screens to investors.
 With well-prepared business decks and a tangible product, we're poised to convey our idea effectively.

 Over the past year, I've gained valuable insights into startups and business models.
 Prioritizing essential needs over wants has been a crucial lesson.
 I'm enthusiastic about the project's future, excited to launch it, and make quality speech therapy accessible to all.

-Up Next
+Up Next.

 Explore more professional and personal projects